MaterializeInc/materialize/doc/developer/testdrive.md

 #### `$ postgres-verify-slot connection=... slot=... active=(true|false)`

-Pauses the test until the desired Postgres replication slot has become active or inactive on the Postgres side of the direct Postgres replication.
+Pauses the test until the desired Postgres replication slot (identified by `LIKE` pattern) has become active or inactive on the Postgres side of the direct Postgres replication.
 This is used to prevent flakiness in Postgres-related tests.

 ## Connecting to MySQL